7 Best Places to Meet Wild Animals in Japan

 Visitors can observe cute and fluffy foxes up close and feed them by following some rules.
 Along with the freely-roaming area, there is also a special area where visitors can have a very rare experience with touching and hugging some of the foxes.

 More info: Zao Fox Village: Cute Fox Heaven in Japan

 2. Mikurajima Island

-Mikurajima Island or Mikura Island (御蔵島) is an island located about 200 km south of Tokyo.
+Mikurajima or Mikura Island (御蔵島) is an island located about 200 km south of Tokyo.
 It’s one of the rarest places in Japan where you can meet wild dolphins (Indo-Pacific bottlenose dolphin) as they inhabit around the island for decades.

 Dolphin tours are the top tourist attraction on the island and visitors can have wonderful experiences with watching wild dolphins from boats or swimming with them in the ocean.

 Jigokudani Monkey Park (地獄谷野猿公苑) offers a very unique scenery of wild monkeys (Japanese macaque) bathing in an Onsen bath, which are known as the Snow Monkeys.